Ashishthapa665/Superstore-Sales-Analysis/README.md

 - Seasonality significantly impacts both sales and profit.
 During peak holiday seasons **November to December**, sales volume increases, but profit margins tend to decrease due to       heavy discounting.
 While customers are drawn by discounts, the aggressive pricing strategies can erode overall profitability.

+ # Final Conclusion
+Refine discount strategies to balance sales volume with profit margins.
+Prioritize high-margin categories like Furniture and optimize Technology pricing.
+Focus on Corporate customers for bulk sales and improve personalized promotions for Consumer and Home Office segments.
+Prepare for seasonal peaks with optimized inventory and strategic offers.